Dali (goddess): Depiction

 Traditionally, Dali lived in a cavern high up in the mountains, far away from human settlement.
 Some traditions specified her home was the distinctive double-peaked mountain Ushba, whose ice-covered south face was sometimes called Dalis panjara, the Window of Dali (დალის ფანჯარა).
 The cave's exact location varied; it could be on the side of a glacier, or at the summit of the mountain.
 Sometimes the entrance was concealed by a rock door which Dali opened and closed to hide her dwelling.
 Rarely, Dali and her flock lived inside an enormous hollowed-out spruce tree.
 As a rule, Dali did not enter civilized spaces such as villages except on rare occasions, such as the funerals of her human lovers.
+Her nighttime cries could injure people and damage her surroundings, and her rage could cause blizzards and avalanches.

 Dali was usually described as a beautiful young woman with long braided hair.
 She was most often portrayed as nude, occasionally wearing gold jewellery.
 If she wore clothes, they were white.
 Her skin was so white it was literally radiant.
 Her beauty was extraordinary: "both irresistible and terrible", it could drive a man to madness if he even spoke to her.

 Dali's long hair was an important component of her mythology.
 Her hair was gold-colored; in some cases, it was actually made of gold, and shone like the sun.
 Some stories depicted this gleaming aspect as fire, describing the goddess leaving "little tongues of flame" in her wake, although this is less prevalent.
 She would sit on the cliffs combing her hair with a golden comb.
 In some tales, Dali used her supernaturally-strong hair to bind hunters who wronged her.
 In one story, she used it to strangle a hunter who had stolen one of her hairs to string his hunting bow.